 Feel Good Yoga & Massage is dedicated to finding the alignment that makes your body “feel good.”
 We ask you to listen to your body and your intuition in every wonderful class you attend here with us.
-Whether you are getting a massage or taking a class the goal is to always "feel good!"
-We have moved our Longboat Key location to Sarasota and we are sharing space with Prana Yoga and Healing Center.
+Whether you are getting a massage or taking a class, the goal is to always "feel good!"

 After 40+ years in the wellness industry and being involved in competitive sports my body began to hurt.
 I now choose Yoga & Massage to keep me held together and to enhance this one beautiful life I have.

 We specialize in helping you feel good again no matter what age or what shape you are in.
 Come and challenge yourself or just relax.
 We offer a variety of modalities.
 Kick off your shoes and let's get acquainted!